Sutter family: Brian

 Brian Sutter was drafted by the St. Louis Blues 20th overall in the 1976 NHL entry draft and by the Edmonton Oilers 36th overall in the 1976 WHA amateur draft.
 He spent the first 16 years of his adult life with the Blues, 12 as a player and four as a head coach.
 He appeared in three All-Star Games as a player.
 He later went on to coach the Boston Bruins, Calgary Flames and Chicago Blackhawks.
 Brian won the Jack Adams Award as the NHL's best coach for his contributions to the Blues' performance in 1990–91.
 He was also the runner-up for the Adams Award with the Bruins in 1992–93 and the Blackhawks in 2001–02.
 His number 11 is retired by the Blues.
 Brian was the director of pro personnel for the Calgary Flames organization until he took the head coaching position with the Bentley Generals of the Chinook Hockey League.
-Brian is now the head coach of the Innisfail Eagles Sr. AAA hockey club.
+Brian was formerly the head coach of the Innisfail Eagles Sr. AAA hockey club.